 By Education Welfare and Safeguarding Team on 08 Jul 2019

-The summer term is nearly over and staff and pupils alike are looking forward to a long break filled with fun, excitement, new experiences and hopefully some sunshine.
+The summer term is nearly over.
+Staff and pupils alike are looking forward to a long break filled with fun, excitement, new experiences and hopefully some sunshine.
 However this is not the case for everyone.
 The long break can lead to isolation, extended poverty, and greater times of neglect, hunger and a lack of security.
-Without the reassurance and safety that school offers, it can be a worrying time for both for pupils and families and can add stress and anxiety.
-For many pupils school can be the one place of safety where they can feel a sense of belonging, be fed, have someone to listen to them and above all be safe.
+Without the reassurance and safety that schools offer, it can be a worrying time for both pupils and families and can add stress and anxiety.
+For many pupils, school can be the one place of safety where they feel a sense of belonging, be fed, have someone to listen to them and, above all, be safe.

 The longer break can often be a time when FGM and forced marriages can be prevalent.
-Be aware of your pupils and those who may be particularly susceptible to such forms of abuse and ensure that you are offering support and your staff are fully trained on how to recognise signs and indicators of this form of abuse to protect your children as well as you can.
+Be aware of your pupils, particularly those who may be susceptible to such forms of abuse.
+Ensure that your school is offering support and staff are fully trained on how to recognise signs and indicators of this form of abuse.
+Putting these measurements in place means you are protecting your pupils as well as you can.

 Here are just a few tips to help prepare for extra support for your pupils over the long break:

-- Prepare your students with the knowledge and tools of how to stay safe, recognise uncomfortable situations, keep themselves safe and who to contact if they need to talk to someone.
+- Prepare your students with the knowledge and tools of how to stay safe, recognise uncomfortable situations and who to contact if they need to talk to someone.

-- Offer parents opportunities to understand what they can do to protect their children online and monitor and set up security systems on devices.
+- Offer parents opportunities to understand what they can do to protect their children online, including monitoring and setting up security systems on devices.

 - Point out free activities, places to go and things to do prior to the break so they can plan ahead.